Fehlercode405/Test-el3/local/kubejs/event_groups/BlockEvents/broken.md

 Sets the experience dropped by the block.
 Only works on Forge.
 ```

-- `boolean hasGameStage(String var0)`
+- `void addGameStage(String var0)`

   Parameters:
   - var0: String

 ```
-Checks if the player has the specified game stage
+Adds the specified game stage to the player
 ```

 - `void removeGameStage(String var0)`